mk43813/mk43813.github.io/index.md

 ## I am trying to embed bonk.io!

-You can use the [editor on GitHub](https://github.com/mk43813/mk43813.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+go to http://bonk.io/ for the official website

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.